powo1/Aether-original/docs/ISSUES.md

 ### Notes on Current State

 - SQLite is in use, with schema and CRUD logic implemented.
-- Database path is hardcoded; environment variable support is a possible improvement.
+- Database path is now configurable via environment variable.
 - No migration or seeding scripts yet; tables are auto-created on startup.
 - Validation and constraints exist but can be expanded.
 - Testing and verification are ongoing.